Life Long Learners:

 The word education must be associated with humor, interaction, laughter, novelty and discovery rather than boredom, exams, tests, fear and anxiety.
 Education that is fun and engaging can reignite the fire of desire to learn, to understand, to master everything as children it seems unstoppable.

 Apart from academics, we must teach our children that no one can determine their value but themselves.
-We must teach them that success is living intentionally each day, it is going that extra mile when everyone has already quit, it is making the small wins along the journey and becoming a better version of themselves than the previous day.
+We must teach them that success is living intentionally each day.
+That it is going that extra mile when everyone has already quit.
+And it is making the small wins along the journey and becoming a better version of themselves than the previous day.
 It is taking action each and every day, however big or small.